J0rgeSerran0/JsonNamingPolicy/README.md

 ```

 ## JsonKebabCaseNamingPolicy
-This class creates a policy to change the name properties of a JSON into KebabCase (*kebab-case*) used in some programming languages and APIs.
+This class creates a policy to change the name properties of a JSON into KebabCase (*kebab-case*).

 ### Use